OpenNebula/website/content/product/integration_references/cloud_provider_driver_development/creating_driver.md

 In addition to defining how infrastructure is mapped into Ansible groups, these templates also specify the objects that OneForm will register as part of the `one_objects` structure.
 This includes virtual networks, datastores, and host definitions that will be configured during provisioning.

-For example, OneForm will extract the following from a template like this:
+For example, OneForm extracts the following from a template like this:

 ```json
 {